dsebban/md-blog/f_brackets.md

 ```
 Give a type level function we return another type level function.

-This is similar to high order functions: functions that returns functions at the value level this time.
+Higher order functions are functions that returns functions, in the same

 # The `*` notation